WillDenby/make-python-faster/src/profiling_tools/time_time.md

 print(f"Elapsed time: {elapsed_time} seconds")
 ```

-This method is very basic and is useful for quick-and-dirty timing without needing to install or use more complex profiling tools.
+This method is basic, but useful for quick-and-dirty profiling.
+You can use it to identify areas for more refined profiling.